-2.8.6 The Company created an independent internal audit function which reports to the Audit Committee.
+A 2.8.6 The company created an independent internal audit function, which is under obligation to report to the Audit Committee / Supervisory Board.
+Yes

-The internal audit group must report, at least once, to the Audit Committee about the operation of risk management, the internal control mechanisms, and the corporate governance functions.
+The internal audit group reported, at least once, to the Audit Committee / Supervisory Board about the operation of risk management, the internal control mechanisms, and the corporate governance functions.
+Yes

-2.8.7 The internal audit activity is performed by the internal audit organisation on the basis of a mandate given by the Audit Committee.
+A 2.8.7 The internal audit activity is performed by internal audit on the basis of a mandate given by the Audit Committee / Supervisory Board.
+Yes